nsc-norway/covid-seq/README.md

 References used for the analysis can be found in the folder _util_.
 See below for details on the sample list.

+The pipeline uses singularity or docker containers.
+To use docker, specify: `--use_docker`.
+The containers are here: https://github.com/nsc-norway/covid-seq-containers/ .
+See the file README_script_covid for how to generate the singularity images.

 #### In brief:

 Primers used in the library prep are trimmed from raw reads using [NSCtrim](https://github.com/nsc-norway/NSCtrim)